-Rosary Bleeds will be released in 2014.
+Rosary Bleeds will be released on vinyl in 2016.

 'Anybody browsing round Bandcamp, that online repository for so much that is hale and hearty in the world of independent music, could do a lot worse right now than hop over to the United Bible Studies page.
 Where they will find… not, as the name would seem to imply, some ernest discussion of the Good Book, but some of the most intriguing, challenging and defiantly left field ambient psych folk noise (their keywords, not mine) currently catching the ear.